magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

 corresponding regex.
 Remember that CLJS regex are JS regex.

-First require the `domina.core` namespace, ask for the `attr` docstring and get the value of the `pattern` attribute:
+First require the `domina.core` namespace, ask for the `attr` docstring and get the value of the `pattern` and `title` attributes:

 ```clj
 cljs.user> (require '[domina.core :as dom])